-What is the science of predictive intelligence exactly?
-How can it help your sales operations reach its business goals?
-And why is predictive intelligence often considered to be the most promising technology to change sales and marketing in the near future?
+What is the science of predictive intelligence?
+How does predictive intelligence for sales help reach business goals?
+Why is predictive intelligence considered to be the most promising technology to change sales and marketing in the near future?

-As with any new technology, the definition of predictive intelligence varies somewhat depending on the source you’re reading.
-Often, the records for predictive intelligence even get bundled up together with other “predictive” terms, such as predictive analytics, predictive recommendation engines, and predictive marketing.
-Broadly speaking, all of them essentially describe the same concept.
+The definition (and the power) of predictive intelligence differs depending on the context.
+It’s common to see it being bundled together with other “predictive” terms, such as predictive analytics, predictive recommendation engines, and predictive marketing.
+They all describe different versions of the same idea.

-Predictive intelligence takes root in behavioral science and is generally defined as the process of collective and processing behavioral data (related to users, customers, leads, or visitors) from a variety of sources to accurately foresee future actions and events.
+Predictive intelligence was born out of behavioral science and can be defined as the process of collecting and processing behavioral data (related to customers, prospects, and leads) from various sources to foresee future actions and events.

-All the data that predictive intelligence tools collect gets automatically interpreted, with the help of algorithmic models that can take into consideration millions of data points and arrive at data-backed and action-ready conclusions in mere seconds.
+All the data that predictive intelligence tools collect is automatically interpreted with the help of algorithmic models that can combine an infinite number of data points and output an action-ready conclusion in seconds.

-Note that most of the predictive intelligence models in the marketing space are limited by the hypothesis or framework that the engineers have defined, instead of having the self-learning capacity of true AI.
+Note: Nearly all predictive intelligence models in sales and marketing are limited by the hypothesis or framework that was defined by engineers, instead of having true AI-powered self-learning capacity.

 A Forbes Insights report surveyed 308 executives in North America working for companies with at least $20 million in revenue and found that 86% of them recorded increases in their ROI due to using predictive marketing platforms.

-What Are the Future Predictive Intelligence Products & Services?
+What Are the Predictive Intelligence Tools of the Future?

-Many predictive intelligence tools work in the B2B market, where they can rely on a wealth of customer data from a variety of sources and use it to come up with accurate insights, score leads, and determine buyer intent.
+Nearly all predictive intelligence tools exist in the B2B market, where they can rely on a wealth of customer data from various sources and leverage it to produce accurate insights, score leads, and determine buyer intent.

-Every year, the frameworks and models that guide predictive intelligence solutions are improving.
-However, the biggest improvement seen so far has been from the introduction of machine-learning technology and artificial intelligence.
+The frameworks and models that guide predictive intelligence solutions are constantly improving.
+At the moment, the most impactful update came from the introduction of machine-learning technology and artificial intelligence.

-Lift AI is the best-in-class anonymous buyer intent solution that can accurately pick out the most promising leads in the sea of your website visitors.
+Lift AI is the best-in-class anonymous buyer intent solution that accurately picks out the most promising leads in the sea of typical website visitors.

-Relying on its proprietary machine-learning model trained on more than one billion data points and 14 million sales engagements, Lift AI is able to predict how likely every single visitor to your website is to buy your solution, even if they are completely anonymous (up to 98% of any average website traffic).
-Plus, it all happens in real-time.
+Relying on a proprietary machine-learning model trained on more than one billion data points and millions of sales engagements, Lift AI can read the intent of every single visitor to your website, even if they are anonymous (which up to 98% of them could be) and haven’t been recorded in your CRM or other marketing tools.

-Here’s how the Lift AI works to increase your website performance:
+Here’s how Lift AI improves your sales performance: